alan-turing-institute/hpc-landscape/README.md

 ## Contributing

 We welcome contributions.
-If you’d like to contribute, please submit a pull request to the repository in the normal way.
-This will be reviewed by the Research Computing Platforms team prior to merging.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidance on where to add material, writing reproducible HPC instructions, and submitting a pull request.

 ## Licence